+1. Introduction 7 2.
+General considerations 7 2.1.
+Registration obligations 7 2.1.1.
+Actors with registration obligations 8 2.1.2.
+Overview of registration scope 8 2.1.3.
+Exemptions from registration obligation 9 3.
+Nanoforms .
+10 3.1.
+Nanoform concept 10 3.1.1.
+Particle size distribution and number fraction of constituent particles 11 3.1.2.
+Shape, aspect ratio and other morphological characterisation 12 3.1.3.
+Surface functionalisation or treatment and identification of each agent including IUPAC name ar CAS or EC number 3.1.4.
+Surface area (specific surface area by volume, specific surface area by mass or both) 20 4.
+Sets of nanoforms .
+22 4.1.
+Particle size distribution and number fraction of constituent particles 23 4.1.1.
+Principles on the boundaries of sets of nanoforms 23 4.1.2.
+Reporting in the dossier 24 4.2.
+Shape, aspect ratio and other morphological characterisation 24 4.2.1.
+Shape, including aspect ratio and information on assembly structure 24 4.2.2.
+Crystallinity 27 4.3.
+Surface functionalisation or treatment 28 4.3.1.
+Principles on the boundaries of sets of nanoforms 28 4.3.2.
+Reporting in the dossier 29 4.4.
+Surface area (specific surface area by volume, specific surface area by mass or both) for sets of nanoforms 29 4.4.1.
+Principles on the boundaries of sets of nanoforms 29 4.4.2.
+Reporting in the dossier 30 5.
+The registration process .
+31 5.1.
+Information requirements 31 5.1.1.
+Fulfilling information requirements for single nanoforms 32 5.1.2.
+Fulfilling information requirements for sets of nanoforms 32 5.2.
+Joint submission of data 33 5.2.1.
+Registration of single nanoforms within a joint submission 34 5.2.2.
+Registration of sets of nanoforms within a joint submission 34 5.2.3.
+Conditions for opting out from the jointly submitted data 36 5.3.
+Confidentiality and electronic public access to registration information 38 5.4.
+Updating a registration covering nanoforms 38 5.5.
+Overview of main steps of registering substances covering nanoforms 38 References .
+40

-1. INTRODUCTION6 2.
-GENERAL CONSIDERATIONS 6 2.1 Registration obligations 7 3.
-NANOFORMS7 3.1 Nanoform concept 3.1.1 Particle size distribution and number fraction of constituent particles 4.
-SETS OF NANOFORMS20 4.1 Particle size distribution and number fraction of constituent particles21 4.1.1 Principles on the boundaries of sets of nanoforms 4.2 Shape, aspect ratio and other morphological characterisation22 4.2.1 Shape, including aspect ratio and information on assembly structure 4.3 Surface functionalisation or treatment26 4.3.1 Principles on the boundaries of sets of nanoforms 4.4 Surface area (specific surface area by volume, specific surface area by mass or both) for sets of nanoforms28 4.4.1 Principles on the boundaries of sets of nanoforms 5.
-NANOFORMS, SETS OF NANOFORMS AND JOINT SUBMISSION28 REFERENCES31 Table of Figures Figure 1: Schematic representation of shape categories and examples of some shapes for the categories a) spheroidal, b) elongated, c) platelets and d) multimodal shapes Figure 2: Schematic of an organosilane surface treating agent XR-Si- $(OR')3$ and the chemistry it imparts to the surface of the particle after surface treatment Figure 3: Idealised schematic representation of a nanoform whose surface has been modified by sequential surface treatments.
-Figure 4: A schematic overview of the steps to identify nanoforms, define the sets at the level of each legal entity and at the level of the joint submission (boundary compositions) and ultimately submit the
+Table of Figures

+Figure 1: Schematic representation of shape categories and examples of some shapes for the categories a) spheroidal, b) elongated, c) platelets and d) multimodal shapes.
+Figure 2: Schematic of an organosilane surface treating agent XR-Si-(OR') 3 and the chemistry it imparts to the surface of the particle after surface treatment Figure 3: Idealised schematic representation of a nanoform whose surface has been modified by sequential surface treatments.
+Figure 4: A schematic overview of the steps to identify nanoforms, define the initial sets at the level of each legal entity and at the level of the joint submission (boundary compositions) and ultimately submit the dataset(s) (REACH Annex VII-XI data)